-Interactive Brokers was in Singapore but this time round, maybe they are looking for something more.
+Interactive Brokers was in Singapore but this time around, maybe they are looking for something more.

 Update 29 Oct 2019: Interactive Brokers to Get Capital Markets Service License to Operate in Singapore

-Interactive brokers have announced that they received in-principal approval from Monetary Authority of Singapore (MAS) for a Capital Markets Service licence in September.
+Interactive brokers have announced that they received in-principal approval from Monetary Authority of Singapore (MAS) for a Capital Markets Service license in September.